IBM/db2ctl/README.md

 # Licenses

 The `db2ctl` usage is as per [this Apache license](LICENSE).
-Please read the license.
-The LinBit software defined storage requires a support licennse on RHEL/CentOS and Db2 requires a commercial license from IBM.
+The LinBit software defined storage requires a support license on RHEL/CentOS.
+The Db2 requires a commercial license from IBM.

-It is possible to evaluate the solution by requesting the trial support license from LinBit and trial license for Db2 from IBM.
+However, it is possible to evaluate the solution by requesting the trial support license from LinBit for the storage and a trial license for Db2 from IBM.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->